leuas/Vrdndi/README.md

 Currently Vrdndi uses fine-tuned BGE-m3 to predict the media feed.

-There's two type of input, the media data data(i.e. title or description of a video) and the app sequence data from Activity Watcher.
-Video data would directly go into the model embedding layer, but app sequence won't, I made a custom residual block sequencial to preocess it and encode the sequence into one token.

-Main Structure:
+There's two type of input:

+1, **Media Data**: Textual data (Title/Description).
+Directly processed by the BGE-M3 embedding layer.

+2, **App Sequence Data**: Activity history from ActivityWatcher.
+Processed by a custom sequential residual block to encode the sequence into a single token.

+**Main Structure**:
 ![[Main structure]](docs/images/Model_main_structure.svg)

-For the ones who may wonder, the reason I used AdaLN instead of normal LN is because the duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
-I chose the latter.
-And use SE block to "gate" each token to pick the important one.
-And I replace the common GLU with SiLY to be consistant with SWiGLU, since it's almost interchangable.
+>**WhyAdaLN** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
+In former, seemingly it would cause distribution mismatch(?), so I use the latter.

-Residual Block:
+ And I also use SE block to "gate" each token to pick the important one.
+And I replace the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.

+**Residual Block**:

 ![[Residual block ]](docs/images/residual_block_small.svg)

 And there's two head as the output layer of the model: interest head and productive head.
 The interest head would use as a trainsition before you have enough productive data(i.e. The data you labelled in the website) and the productive head to predict a rate base on previous app history, time for each media data.

-And the reason why I used SWiGLU instead of normal ReLU is that previously the interest head can't quite converge (at least the bouncing range is larger than now), and since the sequence compressor for interest head is kinda partial functional (It won't receive a app sequence to predict interest, so the output token would just represent the duration that diffused in it).
-So probably adding a strong activation function in output layer would be a good idea, and I also switch the productive head to SWiGLU at that time as convient, but seemingly it cause the overfitting problem that is faced on currently.
+>**WhySWiGLU** Previously the interest head can't quite converge (at least the bouncing range is larger than now), and since the sequence compressor for interest head is kinda partial functional (It won't receive a app sequence to predict interest, so the output token would just represent the duration that diffused in it).
+So probably adding a strong activation function in output layer would be a good idea, and I also switch the productive head to SWiGLU at that time as convenient, but seemingly it cause the overfitting problem that is faced on currently.

-Output Layer:
+**Output Layer**:
 ![[Output layer]](docs/images/output_layer.svg)

 ## Model Performance